-The Mill Valley Historical Society proudly presents what has come to be affectionately known as the “First Wednesday” programs.
-During the winter and spring (February through June), each first Wednesday of the month a guest speaker is invited to talk to the MVHS members.
-Generally the talks focus on some historical aspect of Mill Valley or southern Marin.
-Occasionally a guest will speak on a historical event that took place in Northern Marin (The history of Olompali) or San Francisco.
-(The earthquake, or the Panama–Pacific International Exposition of 1915).
+The Mill Valley Historical Society proudly presents what has come to be affectionately known as the “First Wednesday” program.
+On the first Wednesday of each month, we invite a guest speaker to present to MVHS members.
+Generally, the talks focus on Mill Valley or Bay Area history.